wpendl99/BYU-CS260/README.md

 In this assignment, I learned about HTML structure elements and their distinction between block and inline elements.
 The purpose of HTML is to provide structure and content to web applications, and common HTML structural elements include body, header, footer, main, section, aside, p, table, ol/ul, div, and span.
 Proper representation of the page structure using these elements is important for logical sense and for automated tools like search indexing crawlers and accessibility screen readers to correctly interpret the document.
 Block elements are meant to be distinct blocks in the flow of content, while inline elements are meant to be inline with the content flow of block elements.
 For example, a div block element could have an inline b element to bring attention to a portion of its sub-text, while a p element could have a span to mark the sub-text as a person's name.

 #### Daniel Yu Learned:

+Tags became more important here, as things like "reader mode" for iOS or MacOS take advantage of tags to determine the content of your page.
+There's many tools that exist for us to use to build our website, from top to bottom.

 [Back to top](#top)
 <a id='html-input'></a>